 - Only Annuity Options F and G allow joint Annuitants.
-Under Annuity Options F and G, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant.
-If Income Payments were converted to Annuity Payments under Annuity Option F, we will also pay any remaining value to the named Beneficiary(ies). - No death benefit is payable. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a sole Owner, the Beneficiary becomes the new Owner. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a Joint Owner, the surviving Joint Owner becomes the sole Owner.
+Under Annuity Options F and G, Annuity Payments to the Payee continue during the lifetime of the surviving joint Annuitant. - No death benefit is payable. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a sole Owner, the Beneficiary becomes the new Owner. - If we are still required to make Annuity Payments under the selected Annuity Option and the deceased was a Joint Owner, the surviving Joint Owner becomes the sole Owner.